thunkable/docs-thunkable-com/components/storage/spreadsheets.md

 1. First [follow these instructions](https://www.youtube.com/watch?v=OfZE4zSd4h8) to create an account an a Spreadsheet API with Cloudstitch
 2. After you create a Spreadsheet, you should get a screen that looks like the one below.
 Select 'Edit in Google'![](/assets/spreadsheets-fig-1.png)
 3. Add your data to the Spreadsheet with columnNames in the first row.
-Please do not include spaces in your columnNames or in your Sheet Name
+Please do not include spaces in your columnNames or in your Sheet Name. **Important note**: Spreadsheets does not currently work if your cells contain a “,” or “:” in the cells that are being retrieved.
+More info on the [current workaround here](https://community.thunkable.com/t/handling-and-in-cloudstitch-data/1879) from Domnhall in our community
    ![](/assets/spreadsheets-fig-2.png)
 4. Make sure to hit 'Sync to Template' every time you refresh your data.
 Your app is likely to crash if you do not follow this step![](/assets/spreadsheets-fig-3.png)
 5. Go to Thunkable and add the API Endpoint that you see in Cloudstitch BUT remember to exclude `/datasources/sheet` and include `dev?=true` to the end of the given url.
 For example, if the Cloudstitch API endpoint is `https://api.cloudstitch.com/alberthunkable/sf-trees/datasources/sheet`, the API endpoint you want to enter into Thunkable is `https://api.cloudstitch.com/alberthunkable/sf-trees/dev?=true`![](/assets/spreadsheets-fig-4.png)